qfwc258/circuidipity/content/posts/2016-08-16-laptop-home-server.md

 slug: "laptop-home-server"
 ---

-:penguin: [Home Server](http://www.circuidipity.com/home-server/) :: **Netbooks** ... remember those small, (a few) Linux-powered laptops from several years ago?
+**Netbooks** ... remember those small, (a few) Linux-powered laptops from several years ago?
 I dusted off my old **Asus 900HA** netbook and put it to work as a home server.
 Good times!

 Running your own home server is a fun learning experience and offers several advantages.